 You can apply just a light spritz from above to mimic a gentle snowfall over the pine needles or spray it all over for a frozen white wonderland effect.
 These basic decorating projects will also help you get a feel for decorating with fake snow spray for a Christmas tree and help you to learn how much to apply to get the desired results.

 You can add these snow-accented ornaments around the tree, along a mantle or in bowls, vases or jars to place around the house.
 Longer twigs sprayed with snow look great standing in a tall vase.
-Another fake snow decoration idea is to string snowy pine cones together on string or clear thread to hang as a garland.
-A coating of faux snow also helps give a cohesive look to items arranged on a plate as a centerpiece, such as candlesticks and ornaments.
+Another fake snow decoration idea is to string snowy pine cones together on a string or clear thread to hang as a garland.
+A coating of faux snow also gives a cohesive look to items arranged on a plate as a centerpiece, such as candlesticks and ornaments.

-You can take the snow-on-window decorating idea a step further by using stencils with the spray snow.
+You can take the snow-on-window decorating idea a step further by using snowflake stencils or lettering with the spray snow.
 Simply hold or stick the stencil to the window, spray over it with snow and then remove the stencil.
 Choose holiday-themed stencils in an appropriate size for the windows or create your own from contact paper.
 Some ideas include snowflakes, candy canes, pine trees or more complex images, such as a snowy village or Santa in his sleigh with flying reindeer.

 Artistic types, especially anyone with experience painting with spray paint, might skip the stencils and use spray snow on windows freehand.
 Use the spray snow as if it were regular white spray paint and create a design that's as simple or complex as your skills allow.
 You can add details to the design using a dry paintbrush to remove and move around the faux snow before it dries.
-Also have a cloth and window-cleaning spray or soapy water on hand for corrections, which are also easier to do before the faux snow dries.
+Also, have a cloth and window-cleaning spray or soapy water on hand for corrections, which are easier to do before the faux snow dries.
 Note that this kind of art project is easier to do when it's dark outside.

 Don't use faux snow spray on any surfaces that will come in contact with food or near any real candles that you intend to light.